It's Time To Declare War On Poverty Gospel

 God's laws of sowing and reaping are economic laws.
 When you operate in integrity, excellence, and wisdom, prosperity follows.
 Not as magic, but as the natural consequence of aligning with how God designed reality to function.

-"Give, and it will be given to you.
-A good measure, pressed down, shaken together and running over, will be poured into your lap." — Luke 6:38
+"Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom." — Luke 6:38

 Your tithe isn't a religious tax—it's planting seeds in God's kingdom that return multiplied blessings.
 It establishes your covenant rights to demand divine intervention and claim heaven's unlimited resources.
 See: The Tithe and Offering Prayer for declaring your rights as a kingdom citizen through faithful giving.